-An important point made by the Commission is that Marshal Ion Antonescu, Romania’s military leader and dictator during the Holocaust from September 1940 -44, did not need to follow Hitler’s practice of anti-Semitism.
-Rather, a strong anti-Semitic culture in Romania had preceded the Nazi era.
+An important point made by the Commission (1) is that Marshal Ion Antonescu, Romania’s military leader and dictator during the Holocaust from 1940 -1944, did not need to follow Hitler’s practice of anti-Semitism.
+Rather, a strong anti-Semitic culture in Romania had already preceded the Nazi era.
 Fascism in Romania only allowed anti-Semitism to come out in the open and flourish.
 The Commission report states, “The anti-Semitism that manifested itself in Romania between the two world wars grew directly from seeds sewn at the major turning points of the country’s development starting in the mid-19th century.”
 (2)

 In the 19th and 20th centuries, Romanian politicians and writers condemned the Jews in their country.
 (4) In the 1930’s, the government in power passed laws that systematically stripped away the rights of the Jewish people.
 (5) The Romanian government used, “The Protocols of the Elders of Zion” to formalize their propaganda in Romanian villages.
 (6)